-Tretinoin vs Retin-A
+Tretinoin vs. Retin-A

-Another common acne treatment option is Retin-A. This formula does not contain any antibiotics, unlike in Tretinoin.
-It is seen that Retin-A is less effective than Tretinoin, but it has fewer side effects and risks.
+Another standard acne treatment option is Retin-A. This formula does not contain any antibiotics, unlike in Tretinoin.
+It is seen that Retin-A is less practical than Tretinoin, but it has fewer side effects and risks.
 Tretinoin is a generic product to the brand Retin-A, although they are composed of the same ingredients.
 Being a generic product, Tretinoin is seen as the cheaper option when compared with Retin-A.

 The Bottom Line